 What to do in Mirissa

 Mirissa I found much prettier than Weligama.
+It has the best beaches in all of this two week Sri Lanka itinerary.
 Also a great surf spot but with much nicer beaches if you’re not a surfer!
 It also has great views of the sunset.
 One of my favourite spots was Coconut Tree Hill, although it gets a bit busy it was a stunning spot for the sunset!

 My favourite activity here was body boarding!
 Be ready to get seriously bashed by the waves and don’t wear your best swimsuit but it’s so fun!!
 The waves take you right up the beach.

 Anywhere along the beach has amazing seafood!
 My favourite place was Rumba mainly because of the reggaeton music they played.
 The food is a bit pricier due to the location but still delicious.
 Although it does take a while to arrive.